T-Troll/alienfx-tools/README.md

 - Alienware light device present into the system and have USB HID driver active (`alienfx-cli` can work even if device not found, but Dell LightFX present into system).
 - Windows 10 v1803 or later (binary files for 64-bit only, but you can compile project for 32-bit as well).
 - `alienfan-gui` and `alienfan-cli` always require Administrator rights to work (for communication with hardware).
-- Other apps does not require Administrator rights, except `alienfx-gui` in some cases:
+- `alienfx-gui` requre Administrator rights in some cases:
   - "Disable AWCC" selected in Settings (stopping AWCC service require Administrator privilegy)
   - "Esif temperature" selected (access to ESIF values blocked from user account)
   - "Enable Fan control" selected (the same reason as for `alienfan-gui`)

 ## Installation
 - Download latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).
-- (Optional) `alienfx-ambient` uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
-Other tools doesn't require it, so you need it in case if you plan to use Ambient only.
+- (Optional) `Ambient` effect mode uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
+Other modes doesn't require it, so you need it in case if you plan to use `Ambient` effects only.
 - (Optional) For LightFX-enabled games/applications, copy `LightFx.dll` into game/application folder.
 - (Optional) For `alienfx-cli` and `alienfx-probe` high-level support, any of my emulated (see above) or Alienware LightFX DLLs should be installed on your computer.
 These are automatically installed with Alienware Command Center and should be picked up by this program.
 You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version.
 - (Optional) If you plan to use `alienfx-gui` fan control or any of Aliefan tools, check [alienfan readme](https://github.com/T-Troll/alienfan-tools) for possible configuration alternatives.